 - i.
 A way of thinking, feeling, believing

 - ii.
 The total way of life of people

 - iii.
 Learned behaviour

 - iv.
-The social legacy that an individual acquires from one's group
+The social legacy the individual acquired from one's group

 - v.
 A mechanism for normative regulation of behaviour

 5.1.2 Types of culture